openvinotoolkit/model_server/docs/troubleshooting.md

 ## Usage Monitoring<a name="usage-monitoring"></a>
+- Prometheus standard metrics are available via the REST /metrics endpoint.
 - It is possible to track the usage of the models including processing time while DEBUG mode is enabled.
 - With this setting model server logs will store information about all the incoming requests.
 - You can parse the logs to analyze: the volume of requests, processing statistics, and most used models.